Ifeoma28/fresh_segments/README.md

 -- 1202 Interests
 ```
 The interest map table contained information on 1209 interests and their ID.
-These are the queries performed when cleaning the dataset.
+These are the queries performed when cleaning the interest metrics dataset.
 ```
 --update NULL values
 --UPDATE interest_metrics